 In an increasingly global economy, American companies are playing a crucial role in collaborating on payments standards that make these new technologies compatible everywhere.

-Chip cards protect personal information through encryption, or the scrambling of personal and financial data.
+EMV-powered chip cards and contactless payments protect personal information through encryption, or the scrambling of personal and financial data.

 A user’s identity is validated by measuring an intrinsic characteristic, such as a fingerprint or retinal scan.